Toxic algae

 - Avoid boating, swimming, water skiing and recreating in contaminated waters.

 - Do not expect a wetsuit to protect you from toxic algae - it won’t.
 Toxic algae can potentially build up in the collar and cuff areas causing additional skin irritation.
-A wetsuit will need to be washed thoroughly with clean water if worn in water with toxic algae.
+A wetsuit will need to be washed thoroughly with clean tap water if worn in water with toxic algae.

 - Don’t let pets or livestock swim in or drink from areas where you know there is an alert in place, or the water is discoloured, you see foam, scum, or mats of algae on the water.